-- Attend a training session on "Mental wellness of New students and Orientation organisers", "Tips on supporting SEN new students" and "Talk on diversity and inclusion at CUHK"; - Complete the Online Training Module on "Preventing Sexual Harassment on Campus"; - Promote the module to the teammates and participants of the Orientation; - Deliver a talk/workshop on anti-harassment to the teammates (including leaders, facilitators, EC, and OC) based on JCNSO materials; - Review the rundown and game list to ensure the activities during the orientation camps are appropriate (e.g. to check if there is any inappropriate game that violates the anti-harassment rules of CUHK); - Promote diversity and inclusion during the orientation camps; - Report harassment cases to the JCNSO Secretariat (if any).
+- Attend training sessions on "anti-sexual harassment" and "Talk on diversity and inclusion at CUHK"; - Complete the Online Training Module on "Preventing Sexual Harassment on Campus"; - Promote the module to the teammates and participants of the Orientation; - Deliver a talk/workshop on anti-harassment to the teammates (including leaders, facilitators, EC, and OC) based on JCNSO materials; - Review the rundown and game list to ensure the activities during the orientation camps are appropriate (e.g. to check if there is any inappropriate game that violates the anti-harassment rules of CUHK); - Promote diversity and inclusion during the orientation camps; - Report harassment cases to the JCNSO Secretariat (if any).